Recommended vaccinations for those under the age of two

 Advice

 Further information on recommended vaccinations and the diseases to be prevented can be found in the further links.
 Should you have any questions about the individual vaccinations or the vaccine recommendations, please consult your vaccinating doctor.
-Please bring any vaccine records you may have (vaccination record, vaccination card) to the intended vaccination appointment!
+Please bring any vaccine records you may have (vaccination record, vaccination card and e-card) to the intended vaccination appointment!

 Vaccination against rotavirus diseases (diarrhoea with vomiting)